frontfoot/overlay_me/README.md

 ## Todo

-- ACTUAL BUG: check if the toolbar is already loaded before adding a new one to the DOM :)
+- Make it fully working under Firefox (dev and tested on Google Chrome)
 - add version, license and project homepage to the header of compiled load.js dynamically at build
 - minify the compiled js

+- content opacity
+  - add parent container div dynamically (at the moment the toolbar is looking for a #content or #container element)

 - overlays
   - overlay images sub-sets (sub-directories) should appear as nested blocks